YD525/YD525/README.md

 YD comes from the initials of the Pinyin YueDing.
 525 is a set of numbers that carries a special meaning to me—something I’ll never forget.

 💫 **Who I Am**
 🐾 I enjoy writing code and exchanging technical ideas with others.
 It makes me very happy.
 🎨 Passionate about 2D culture, my creativity follows my emotions.
 ⭐ I enjoy people following my work, but I never chase popularity blindly.
 I create only what I truly want to create.
 🧩 I don’t follow the world.
 I build my own.

+😅 **A Note About Me**
+My emotions can be a bit unpredictable at times.
+I’m aware of it, and I try to stay mindful, but sometimes my moods might influence how I work or interact.
+I appreciate your understanding.

 🔧 **What I Work On**
 **Languages & Frameworks:**